ralexander-phi/relicensing-monitor/content/orgs/_index.md

 ---
-title: Relicensing risks by trademark owner
+title: Relicensing risks by organization
 ---